DJ48/CRM_APP/README.md

 			}

-     * SignIn Api :- The user will pass email and password for logging in.
-It will return a auth token that you have to use in authorization for other Api.
+     * SignIn Api :- The user will pass userId and password for logging in.
+It will return an access token that you have to use in authorization for other Api.
+Engineers can only login when they got approved by Admin user.

         ```
         URL: http://127.0.0.1:3000/api/v1/signin